The link took me to a page with a black lace, corset top dress….I am guessing you don’t mean that for everyday?

 Also: hats.
 Most of your body heat escapes through your head, so put something on top of that sucker!

 I don’t know if you’re into it, but faux fur coats!
 I just got one at a thrift store, man those things are warm, and I get so many compliments on it.posted over 5 years ago

 i know! i always have the same problem.

 but i tend to sacrifice warmth over looking good.

 though i do live in california so i cant really complain…right?

 I go for layers of thin and thick wool clothing.
 Also a few pairs of woolen tights should do the trick, Falke has some nice merino wool ones that are supposed to work like a miracle when put two layers together.
 My own trick of the season is over the knee boots.
 They keep my legs warm and allow me to use a bit thinner things over my legs.
 I would also suggest that you invest in a quality cardigan with good materials (wool, cashmire, what ever suits you) and a great finish.
 If you pick something simple and neutral enough, there isn’t an outfit that you could not use your cardigan with.

 Speaking from the North, Finland.
-Kudos.posted about 5 years ago
+Kudos.posted over 5 years ago

 Oh, and the point about wool layers is that the air that gets trapped between the layers isolates the cold air from the warm, keeping you safe and sound and the cold on the outside.
 Skiiers in Finland use this trick all the time ;)posted over 5 years ago